 I’m glad to have you all here.

-We are in a grave situation with both the quarantine and economy.
+We are in a grave situation with both infectious disease prevention and control and the economy.
 As the COVID-19 outbreak is protracted, public health and economic crises are threatening us all at once.
-With the number of new confirmed cases on a downward trend recently and fully recovered patients outnumbering new cases daily, our quarantine measures are seeing signs of progress.
+With the number of new confirmed cases on a downward trend recently and fully recovered patients outnumbering new cases daily, our infectious disease prevention and control measures are seeing signs of progress.
 However, the time is never right for complacency.
-We should step up quarantine efforts to prevent sporadic infection clusters from occurring in the Seoul metropolitan area.
+We should step up infectious disease prevention and control efforts to prevent sporadic infection clusters from occurring in the Seoul metropolitan area.
 With the outbreak being declared a “pandemic,” the need for international collaboration has become all the more urgent.

 More worrying still is the economy and people’s livelihoods.
 We are in a state of crisis across all industrial sectors, not just on a few fronts.
 The Government has drawn up a supplementary budget in the amount of 11.7 trillion won in addition to a support package worth more than 20 trillion won that contains measures to promote domestic demand and consumption.
 The problem is, however, simply overcoming our own crisis successfully does not necessarily mean that all the issues can be solved.